C E Gray photographed by John Palmer Clarke

 Composer Kate Whitley (pictured above leading a schools workshop) is acclaimed for her original work with children and schools.
 Here is a video about Paws and Padlocks, her children's opera at Blackheath Halls, April 2017.

-Supported by The Golsoncott Foundation, The Hinrichsen Foundation, The RVW Trust, The Radcliffe Trust, and the UK Friends of Felix Mendelssohn Bartholdy.
+We are proud to be supported by The Ambache Charitable Trust, The Bernarr Rainbow Trust, The Golsoncott Foundation, The Hinrichsen Foundation, The Radcliffe Trust, The RVW Trust, and the UK Friends of Felix Mendelssohn Bartholdy.

 Cambridge City Opera Ltd is a not-for-profit organisation Registered in England and Wales, Company No: 07954358